ahmedqamesh/xray-irradiation-system-Bonn/README.md

 ### [7.Homogeneity of the X ray Beam Spot](https://github.com/ahmedqamesh/Xray_Irradiation_System_Bonn/wiki/7.-Homogeneity-of-the-X-ray-Beam-Spot)

 ## Photo Gallery
+a full view of the instrumentation installed in the room and related to the X-ray system can be found [here](https://github.com/ahmedqamesh/Xray_Irradiation_System_Bonn/wiki/Photo-Gallery).
 ## Tools
-### Tube Cooling: The temperature needed for the tube itself is supposed to be around 20C.
+### Tube Cooling:
+The temperature needed for the tube itself is supposed to be around 20C.
 ### Cooling chiller:
-The facility is equiped with a JulaboFP50/HP chiller for samples cooling in a temprature range up to -30^o.
+The facility is equiped with a [JulaboFP50/HP](https://github.com/ahmedqamesh/Xray_Irradiation_System_Bonn/blob/master/docs/Manual_Julabo_FP50_HP.pdf) chiller for samples cooling in a temprature range up to -30^o.

-The water flow is constant and the temperature at the target is regulated by the coolant temperature. the lowest we could sustain is -20C at the cooling plate.
-This lead to a coolant temperature around -24C.
-Setting the target temperature any lower, the chiller would run at 100% cooling power nonstop and never reach the target.. this will lead to error eventually...